RigsOfRods/docs.rigsofrods.org/source/gameplay/jargon.md

 ### A mod

 Downloadable game content.
 The word stands for 'modification', but may describe any content ranging from actually modified vehicles to original and self-contained ones.
-Maps and other downloads aren't usually reffered to as 'mod' directly, but some terms, such as 'mod cache', include them.
+Maps and other downloads aren't usually referred to as 'mod' directly, but some terms, such as 'mod cache', include them.

 ### A cache (a mod cache)